mikeAlmeda/identitySync/README.md

 ## Overview

 RosterBridge simulates the core workflow of platforms like Clever: fetching student roster data from external sources, normalizing records, and exposing them through a REST API and admin dashboard.
-Built as preparation for the Clever Software Engineer Apprenticeship, this project showcases repository patterns, idempotent sync operations, database migrations with indexes, unit testing with mocks, and type-safe frontend development.
+This project showcases repository patterns, idempotent sync operations, database migrations with indexes, unit testing with mocks, and type-safe frontend development.

 ## Tech Stack